rust-lang/book/src/ch03-03-how-functions-work.md

 `y` as part of the `let` statement.

-Note that the line containing `x + 1` does not have a semicolon at the end, unlike most of the lines we've seen up until now.
+Note that the line containing `x + 1` does not have a semicolon at the end, unlike most of the lines we’ve seen up until now.
 This is the most important distinction between expressions and statements to remember: statements end in semicolons while expressions do not.
 If you add a semicolon to the end of an expression, that will turn it into a statement, which will then not return a